 Well, I want to start with why I'm talking about this to begin with.
-In 2013, I came across a webinar by an American entrepreneur called Jonathan Fields.
-And it's not the Jonathan Fields in in the BCA, but it's an American entrepreneur, he used to run gyms, and then he became an author and a podcaster, and he's a big thinker and he spent about a year going around the world to look at businesses, to look at what works and look at organisations and charities and look at what is it that makes people follow an organisation or a group or a business.
-And he created his own little manifesto, which he wasn't really thinking of sharing with anyone.
+In 2013, I came across a webinar by an American entrepreneur called Jonathan fields.
+And it's not the Jonathan fields in in the BCA, but it's an American entrepreneur, he used to run gyms, and then he became an author and a podcaster, and is a big thinker.
+And he spent about a year going around the world to look at businesses, to look at what works and businesses some work, look at organisations, and, and and charities and look at what is it that makes people follow an organisation or a group or a business.
+And, and he created his own little manifesto, which he wasn't really thinking of sharing with anyone.
 But he was asked by a friend to present this in New York, and he had huge leaders in front of him in this auditorium.
 And he presented it.
 And people were scribbling and scribbling.
 And they were listening and listening.
 And at the end of it, it was absolutely silent.
 And then applause broke out.
 And then they all just headed for the doors.
-And he thought what's going on here, but they were so taken by his concept and the content really, that they wanted to go back and just change everything that we're doing.
-And he had an opportunity to do the same presentation a few days later on the West Coast, and had exactly the same reaction, when he finished a talk and the presentation, it was absolutely silent, which is quite scary when you're a presenter, especially when you're doing it live.
+And he thought what's going on here, but they were so taken by his concept.
+And he's the content really, that they that they wanted to go back and just change everything that we're doing.
+And he had an opportunity to do the same presentation a few days later on the West Coast, and had exactly the same reaction when he finished a talk in the presentation.
+It was absolutely silent, which is quite scary when your presenter, especially when you're when you're doing it live.
 And then people applauded.
 And they did the same thing.
 But they were scribbling and scribbling and scribbling.
 And I really liked the content, I read his books and so on.
 And I liked the content.
-And I think, what I did was that I took the content and I transferred it into a chiropractic, osteopathic, a therapeutic model for clinics.
-And I think I really like the pillars of the content that he's put through.
-And it gives you a framework as a practitioner when you run a practice to look at.
-It works, you know, and it's not about selling, it's about share in the world who you are, being very authentic.
-And in a way being very specific about telling people who you are so that people can then trust you for what it is that you offer.
+And I think what I did was that I took the content and I transferred it into a chiropractic osteopathic, you know, a therapeutic model for for clinics.
+And I think I really like the pillars of the content that is put through.
+And it gives you a framework as a practitioner, when you run a practice to look at.
+It works, you know, and it works and it's not about selling it's about sharing the world who you are being very authentic.
+And, and and in a way being very specific about telling people who you are so that people can then trust you for what it is that you offer.

 So when did you hear Jonathan speak?
-How long ago?
+How long ago